 In this guide we are going to show you how to successfully install Cpanel on a CentOS server.
 We recommend using the latest version of CentOS 7 which you can find with any major VPS or dedicated hosting hosting provider.
 Make sure you check out the requirements section first below so you know what your VPS / dedicated server supports.Requirements

 You'll need to make sure your server meets the minimum requirement for the installation on of Cpanel which we have added below depending on the clock speed, disk space and amount of RAM you have allocated.CentOS 7

 Perl must exist on your server before the installation script for cPanel & WHM can run successfully.
-If Perl does not exist during installation, the cPanel & WHM installer attempts to install Perl via the yum -y install perl command.
-Alternatively you can SSH into your server using Putty
+If Perl does not exist during installation, the Cpanel & WHM installer attempts to install Perl via the yum -y install perl command.
+Alternatively you can SSH into your server using Putty.Networking requirements

 Servers that host a large number of websites with associated email addresses and databases will require more processing power, disk space, and RAM.

-cPanel and WHM specifically test certain browsers to ensure compatibility.
+Cpanel and WHM specifically test certain browsers to ensure compatibility.
 Other browsers will likely function, but may display differently or experience issues with certain features.
-We recommend always keeping your browser up to to date.
+We recommend always keeping the following browsers up to to date:

 If Perl is installed it should show your version, if not follow the instructions under "Install Perl" above, or type the following

 Ok, lets install cPanel and WHM on your server.
 To install cPanel & WHM on your server, copy and paste the following command into SSH:

 cd /home && curl -o latest -L https://securedownloads.cpanel.net/latest && sh latest

 Cpanel and WHM should now start, but if it doesn't you can follow the troubleshooting guide on the Cpanel website.
 The installation of Cpanel and WHM depends on the speed of your server, on average will take around 10-20 minutes.Initial setup wizard